13obbyMack/motivation-with-ai-songs/README.md

    - Add custom instructions (optional)

 3. **Select Background Music**

    - Provide a YouTube URL for your preferred background music
    - Instrumental tracks work best for clear speech integration
+   - For age-restricted or region-locked content, you can provide YouTube cookies

 4. **Generate Your Song**
    - Advanced AI processing with chunk-based TTS generation